 Publicly available charging carries the possibility of vandalism and theft.
-Destruction of property through purposeful defacing of equipment is a possibility; however, such destruction actually proved to be very minor during EV usage in the mid-1990s.
-Still, as public acceptance and the number of publicly available charging sites continue to grow, steps should be taken to minimize the possibility of vandalism.
+Destruction of property through purposeful defacing of equipment is a possibility; however, such destruction actually proved to be very minimal during EV usage in the mid-1990s.
+Still, as public acceptance and the number of publicly available charging sites continue to grow, steps should be taken to minimize this possibility.

-Most EVSE can be constructed of materials that will clean easily and can have graffiti removed.
-Careful planning for site locations to include sufficient lighting and equipment protection will discourage damage and theft.
-Motion sensor activated lighting may benefit users and deter abusers.
+Most EVSE can be constructed of materials that will clean easily and removal of graffiti can be accomplished.
+Careful planning on site locations to include sufficient lighting and equipment protection will discourage damage and theft.
+Motion sensor activated lighting may be a benefit to users and a deterrent for abusers.
 EVSE with cable retractors or locking compartments for the EVSE cord and connector may be designed.
-Placing the EVSE in security-patrolled areas or within sight of manned centers will discourage vandalism.
+Location of the EVSE in security-patrolled areas or within sight of manned centers will discourage vandalism.

-EVSE owners in condominiums and apartments may wish to protect the equipment with a lockable, secure cabinet to prevent unauthorized use and for protection from vandalism.
+EVSE owners in condominiums and apartments may wish to protect the equipment with a lockable, secure cabinet to prevent unauthorized use and protect the EVSE from vandalism.